Washington, DC Counseling Degrees & Licenses

 Students in the Graduate School of Education and Human Development can earn a master of arts in education and human development in clinical mental health counseling, school counseling, or rehabilitation counseling.

 The clinical mental health counseling program prepares students to sit for board certification as national certified counselors (NCC) and pursue careers as licensed professional counselors (LPC).
 This 60-credit program includes 57 credits of required courses and three credits of elective courses.
-It requires 600 hours in an internship and 100 hours in a practicum.
+It requires 600 hours in an internship and 100 hours in a practicum, along with successful completion of a pre-practicum portfolio and two convocations.
 Courses include foundations of clinical mental health counseling; trauma and crisis intervention; diagnosis and treatment planning; family counseling; and substance abuse and addictions counseling.

 Graduates of the school counseling program are eligible to become certified school counselors, licensed professional counselors with a specialty in children and adolescents, or registered play therapists.
 This 60-credit program includes 54 credits of required courses and six credits in electives.
-It requires 600 hours in an internship and 100 hours in a practicum.
+It requires 600 hours in an internship (300 from internship in counseling and 300 from advanced internship in counseling) and 100 hours in a practicum.
 Courses include foundations of school counseling K–12; coordination of comprehensive school counseling services; trauma and crisis intervention.

 Graduates of the rehabilitation counseling program that leads to licensure are eligible to sit for the certified rehabilitation counselor (CRC) credential exam, and the national certified counselor (NCC) credential exam, and are eligible to pursue the licensed professional counselor credential (LPC).
+This includes 60 credits of required courses.
+Students must also complete 600 hours in an internship (300 from internship in counseling and 300 from advanced internship in counseling) and 100 hours in a practicum.
+Students seeking licensure must also take the advanced clinical skills course as an elective.
 The rehabilitation counseling program is also available in an online format.
 Courses include foundations of rehabilitation counseling; disability management and psychosocial rehabilitation; and medical and psychosocial aspects of disabilities.

 • Location: Washington, DC